Possum-Labs/DSL/src/PossumLabs.DSL.English/tools/README.txt

 ﻿Welcome to Possum Labs DSL

-Build to finish the intallation and sample files will be created.
+1. Build the project to finish the intallation; sample files will be created.

-Then set appsettings.json, Entities\User.json and Entities\Existing.json to copy always
+2. Then set "appsettings.json", "Entities\User.json" and "Entities\Existing.json" to copy always

+This should look as follows in the project file

   <ItemGroup>
     <None Update="appsettings.json">